Speyll/dotfiles/README.md

 you can remove things like TTY3, TTY4, TTY5, TTY6, and SSHD (if you don't use them) don't worry they are just symlinks so they can easily be restored<br />

 #### mounting drives
-I don't use gvfs or udiskie to mount my drives instead i use a simple script that uses fstab (can be found in `~/.local/bin/scripts/dmenumount` it's actually the same script that Luke smith showcase in one of his videos) it only require dmenu, same script is used to mount android mtp but it require `simple-mtpfs` to be installed on your machine to work<br />
+I don't use gvfs or udiskie to mount my drives instead i use a simple script that uses fstab (can be found in `~/.local/bin/scripts/dmenumount` it's actually the same script that Luke Smith showcase in one of his videos) it only require dmenu, same script is used to mount android mtp but it require `simple-mtpfs` to be installed on your machine to work<br />

 #### watching videos
 even if my surf setup support watching videos directly in the browser i don't really do it there, instead i use `mpv + youtube-dl` if you have them both installed and use my config files you can just run from the terminal or dmenu `mpv ~link of the video~` without the ~ and it will run it, because i have a really bad internet connexion i have set youtube-dl to always pick 480p or lower if you want to change that you can edit the config file here `~/.config/mpv/config`